 In addition the Twyford Trust has a Gospel choir, Chamber Choir and Communion Bands for each year group which participate in school worship, Communions and Assemblies.

-The Twyford Academies Trust has a full time Anglican Chaplain, The Revd David Brammer who is supported by SMSC leads.
+The Twyford Academies Trust has a full time Anglican Chaplain, The Revd David Brammer.

 Collective Worship at Twyford is at the heart of our community.
 We gather daily in either assemblies or tutor groups and re-collect ourselves before God each day.
 Our worship is invitational, engaging students by making them think about the richness and opportunities in the relationships around them, as well as in our globalised world in all its dimensions: physical, social, intellectual and spiritual.
 These times of reflection offer the opportunity to see the world as one which has been lovingly and purposefully made and to reflect on our capacity to be agents for good.

 Collecting students together is key to forming our school community.
 Our worship is inclusive, drawing on the whole school community.
 We believe that all students have spiritual gifts to contribute and every student’s participation is expected: students enter to music played by their peers; the opening and closing parts of the assembly are led by fellow students, emphasising that they are collected together as one body to be still, listen and reflect.
 Recollection and silence are central signatures in our worship.
 These help students to become self-aware and calm and support their learning.
 Most of all we cultivate a communal way of being which is about being open-minded and fully engaged, with a focus on doing and being good.
 Our acts of worship help us understand and acknowledge our human weaknesses and be open to improvement.